Floydlang/floyd/Docs/Floyd script reference.md

 		return "<" + x + ">";
 	}

+Function types:

+	bool (string, float)

+Details:

+	bool f(string a, string b){
+		return a == b;
+	}

+This creates:

+1. a new type, bool (string, string)
+2. a new function value (containing the code) with type: bool (string, string).
+3. a new variable "f" assigned to the new function value.

+This is a function that takes a function value as argument:

+	int f5(bool (string, string))

+This is a function that returns a function value:

+	bool (string, string) f5(int x)

 # EXPRESSIONS
 Reference: http://www.tutorialspoint.com/cprogramming/c_operators.htm
 Comparisons are true-deep - they consider all members and also member structs and collections.